DevAspirant/php-startkit/README.md

 * template folder : have the header and footer files
 * contact.php : until now i do not know what is include it
 * config folder : have app.php file
+* uploads folder : this is for the user when they want to upload any files